If you find yourself in between investment opportunities, a $100,000+ term deposit could keep your money growing at a

 - Penalties.
 Banks will often charge you a penalty if you are in a position where you need to withdraw your savings balance before the terms end.

 You will find that some banks in Australia have added the option of notice term savers accounts, where instead of choosing a length of time for the deposit, you choose how much notice you will need to provide before withdrawing the money.
 Depending on the institution, you may find that the interest rates are slightly lower, but this is worth considering if you want a little more flexibility.

-What are the pros and cons to a term deposit with a high balance?
+Compare the pros and cons of a term deposit with a high balance

 - High interest earnings.
 Term deposits give you the chance to passively earn a higher yield on your savings balance.